-I am adding names and any information i can find about the men from both WW1 and WW2 on the memorial.
+Since 2014 I have been adding names and any information i can find about the men from both WW1 and WW2 on the memorial.

 100 years later the names on the stone are still there, and in recent times a few more names have been added.

-Some died of accidents, the spanish flu on their return home , gallantly on the battlefield or as a prisoner of war.
+Some died of illnesses such as the Spanish flu on their return home, others from training accidents in barracks, gallantly on the battlefield or as a prisoner of war.

-If posible are you able to contribute pictures and information on these names.
+If possible are you able to contribute pictures and information on these names?